No matter what industry you’re in, the success of your business depends on your ability to turn online visitors into customers.

 Conversion marketing provides a way to increase the rate at which visitors become buyers.

 Conversion rate is an essential part of digital marketing because it determines the value of your online traffic.
+With conversion marketing, you can increase your total revenue without raising your prices or driving more visitors to your site.

 Let’s compare two scenarios: